 Guthrie continued to record, despite being so weak that his wife had to set up a bed for him in the back of their car when he traveled anywhere.
 At his final sessions, he had to be transported in an ambulance, and he had to lie down and sleep between songs to regain what strength he still had.
 He finally amassed a body of more than 30 songs, in addition to radio transcription discs intended for broadcast.
 Guthrie lingered into the first weeks of 1948 and finally died in a sanitarium on January 15 of that year.
 Ironically, his records continued to sell for years after his death and remained in print, sometimes in redubbed form with extra instruments added.
 Meanwhile, Woody's reputation as an author of topical and political songs grew in the folk community; the folk music boom of the late '50s and early '60s and the rise of such figures as Bob Dylan, who freely traded on Woody's image and legacy in his early days, eventually eclipsed the memory and reputation of his cousin, at least in the popular culture.

 In 1966, Capitol rather belatedly released an LP collection, Jack Guthrie's Greatest Songs.
-It helped keep Guthrie's legacy before the public, but it was Arlo Guthrie, Woody's son and Jack's nephew -- and the first member of the Guthrie family since Jack to achieve mass popularity and sell large numbers of records to the public in his own musical prime -- who played just as large a role, continuing to perform and record his uncle's music into the 1970s. ~ Bruce Eder, Rovi
+It helped keep Guthrie's legacy before the public, but it was Arlo Guthrie, Woody's son and Jack's second cousin -- and the first member of the Guthrie family since Jack to achieve mass popularity and sell large numbers of records to the public in his own musical prime -- who played just as large a role, continuing to perform and record his uncle's music into the 1970s. ~ Bruce Eder, Rovi